 With Honor Guard's help, Crackerjack and Quarrel retained the services of a top-notch treatment facility in Astro City, where the two could focus on rehabilitation.
 Crackerjack even promised that, should Quarrel manage to pull off his physical recovery successfully, he might even tell her his real name.

 His physical skills are impressive and quite acrobatic in nature.
-He keeps himself in top physical condition, but there is no apparent references to suggest he possesses extraordinary powers bestowed through freaks of nature, radioactive exposure, DNA manipulation, or mutation.
+Until his recent tragic encounter, He kept himself in top physical condition, but there is no apparent references to suggest he possesses extraordinary powers bestowed through freaks of nature, radioactive exposure, DNA manipulation, or mutation.
 At least not to date.

 He carries a baton whose round tip can be fired off at the end of a line.
 It mechanisms behave in a manner similar to a grappling hook.
 Crackerjack often uses this feature of his baton to line-swing across Astro City.